If you read much about composting, you’ll soon come across the terms carbon:nitrogen ratio (often shortened to C:N ratio).

 For starters, while it is difficult for the average amateur gardener to get the C:N exactly right, you do need to get it roughly right.
 What’s more, many problems can be solved by adding either high carbon or high nitrogen material.
-For example, if a compost is slow to getting down, adding high nitrogen material can quickly get it going again.
-If a compost is getting smelly, add some high carbon material.
+For example, if a compost is not warming up, adding high nitrogen material can quickly get it going.
+If a compost heap is starting to smell, add some high carbon material.

 The examples below give C:N ratios – note the variation is often due to differences in sources.
 You can see a larger number of examples given in Appendix A of the On-Farm Composting Book.